jclapis/rp-pi-guide/Docker.md

 ```

 Next you'll be presented with your choice of the ETH 2.0 clients.
-**This is very important.
-I've done a bunch of testing with each of them, and I strongly, STRONGLY recommend that you use Nimbus for Raspberry Pi setups.**
-Nimbus uses about **1/10th the RAM** of the other clients which makes it ideal for our little computer.
+After having done lots of testing on my Raspberry Pi, I can confidently say that **Nimbus** has given me the best results.
+It's designed specifically for low-power systems like this; it uses the least amount of RAM by far (about 700 to 800 MB).
-It also comes with **doppelganger protection**, which means it will check the network to see if your validator is already in use - if it is, it won't do any more attestations.
+It also comes with **doppelganger protection**, which checks to see if your validators are already in use elsewhere and ignores them if so, so you don't get slashed!
-In other words, you won't get slashed for running two nodes with the same keys.
 Nice!

-Anyway, when you are asked which ETH 2.0 client to use, press `4` for Nimbus.
+You should do your own research here to decide which ETH 2.0 client you like the most, but I am going to assume that you picked Nimbus for the rest of this guide.
+If not, just tailor it to your client accordingly.

-After that, you'll be asked for some custom graffiti.
+After you pick your client, you'll be asked for some custom graffiti.
 This is a short message that will be added to any blocks you propose, for the whole world to see.
 Pick something fun or something personal to you.
 I set mine to `Made on a RPi 4!`, as you can see below:
 ```
-4

 Nimbus Eth 2.0 client selected.

 Please enter the Custom Graffiti (leave blank for none)